http://Verywell%20mind%2013%20Best%20online%20Therapy%20Services%20of%202024

 Can you get a therapist for anger issues?

 Yes, there are therapists who help with anger via Anger management therapy.
-It's a therapeutic process that an individual goes through to manage their anger and identify its triggers.
-They're given clear instructions to improve their angry behavior as well as a safe space for opening up about their emotions.
+It’s a therapeutic process that an individual goes through to manage their anger and identify its triggers.
+They’re given clear instructions on how to improve their angry behavior as well as a safe space for opening up about their emotions.

 How does anger management therapy work?